-Saffron is not even close to being one of the rarest elements on Earth; still, it is making an entry in our list.
-The reason is it grows in the middle of a crocus flower, which is an extremely labor-intensive crop.
-Around one acre of land of purple crocuses yield only one pound of Saffron.
+Saffron is not even close to being one of the rarest things on Earth; still, it is making an entry in our list.
+The reason is that it grows in the middle of a crocus flower, which is an extremely labor-intensive crop.
+Around one acre of land of purple crocuses yields only one pound of Saffron.

 Photo credit: Wikimedia